China's Jilin province in 'last ditch' COVID battle-party official - NewsBreak

 China's Jilin province in 'last ditch' COVID battle-party official

-SHANGHAI, March 16 (Reuters) - China's Jilin province was "in a last-ditch battle" against COVID-19, according to a senior Communist Party official, as the northeastern region bordering North Korea and Russia accounted for three-quarters of China's total new cases on Wednesday.
+SHANGHAI (Reuters) -China’s Jilin province was “in a last-ditch battle” against COVID-19, according to a senior Communist Party official, as the northeastern region bordering North Korea and Russia accounted for three-quarters of China’s total new cases on Wednesday.

 Authorities have called for blanket testing in Jilin, with provincial Communist Party secretary Jing Junhai urging health departments to ensure “not a single person is missed”, the official Jilin Daily newspaper reported.